thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/propagation-calculated-field.md

 <hr>

-<b><font size="4">Result</font></b>

-On the related asset, the dew point value calculated and propagated from the Smart Device will be displayed in the **Latest telemetry** tab under the **dewPoint** key.
+<b><font size="3">3.
+Create a relation between the asset and the device</font></b>

+Create a relation so the calculated field can resolve the target asset.

+Create a relationship between the **Greenhouse A** asset and the **Smart Device**:
+- Relation direction: **From**
+- Relation type: **Contains**

+This relation allows the calculated field to locate the parent asset when propagating output.

 {% assign examplePropagation23 = '
     ===
-        image: /images/user-guide/calculated-fields/propagation/propagation-example-29-ce.png
+        image: /images/user-guide/calculated-fields/propagation/propagation-cf-example-2-5-ce.png
-        title: On the related asset, the dew point value calculated and propagated from the Smart Device will be displayed in the **Latest telemetry** tab under the **dewPoint** key.
+        title: The **Tracker** device sends the **battery charge level** to ThingsBoard.
 '
 %}